 Venus is very close in size to earth and with a diameter of about 12,100 km or almost 95% of the size of the Earth.
-This is one of the reasons why Venus is often considered to be the "twin" to the Earth, and it is also made up of very similar minerals that are found on the Earth.
+This is one of the reasons why Venus is often considered to be the "twin" to the Earth.
+It is also made up of very similar minerals to those found on the Earth.